5mg - 358% of Daily NRV* in Feel Multivitamin™

 As part of the B vitamin complex, vitamin B2 helps your body produce glucose, which distributes energy to all your body’s tissues.
 Also known as riboflavin, vitamin B2 helps your lungs, liver, skin, heart, and brain develop and maintain themselves effectively, and this nutrient has several unique benefits that make it an irreplaceably important part of your diet.

 Vitamin B2 appears to reduce the levels of homocysteine in your blood, which is a harmful amino acid that can cause cardiac conditions.
 Plus, this vitamin seems to improve your eye health, help your body process certain vitamins and nutrients, and treat conditions that can make pregnancy uncomfortable.
-With all these benefits in mind, we realized that we just had to include 100 percent of your daily dose of riboflavin in Feel.
+With all these benefits in mind, we realised that we just had to include 100 percent of your daily dose of riboflavin in Feel.

 Also known as riboflavin, vitamin B2 helps your lungs, liver, skin, heart, and brain develop and maintain themselves effectively.